BradleyRodriq/holbertonschool-simple_shell/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Use the project for educational purposes and for no comercial purposes.
+Use the project just for educational purposes only

 <!-- LICENSE -->